Swordstick: Germany

 Handling of swordsticks (including those with short blades) is forbidden as concealed weapons.

+Ireland

+In Ireland, the manufacture, importation, sale, hire, or loan of swordsticks are prohibited under the Firearms and Offensive Weapons Act 1990.

 New Zealand

 Swordsticks are considered a prohibited offensive weapon in New Zealand.

-Republic of Ireland

-In the Republic of Ireland, the Firearms and Offensive Weapons Act, 1990 forbids the manufacture, importation, sale, hire or loan of swordsticks.

 United Kingdom

 The Criminal Justice Act 1988 (Offensive Weapons) Order 1988, ISBN 0-11-088019-6 also made it illegal to trade in sword canes in the United Kingdom.
 However, antique swordsticks which are 100 years old or older are exempt.